ilandikov/swe-methods/status/Weekly.process.md

-# Personal Weekly Status Interview and Report
+# Personal Weekly Status Report

 ## Background

-These is my personal status as frontend software engineer that I will be shaing with my manager.
+These is my personal status as frontend software engineer that I will be sharing with my manager.
 He has a lot of projects, so keep it short, factual and to the point.
 I need to him to understand what I did this week and how much value I bring to the company, the team and himself.

 ## Process